 Frank took down 30 members of his family with him and Richie's investigation led to a quarter of New York's drug enforcement personnel being exposed as dodgy.
 But don't think this is some sort of upright morality tale: Frank and Richie are now good friends.

 American Gangster is the best product of its type since The Departed.
-Probably better.
+Possibly better.